Share this:

 Britannica: thane or feudal lord

-Accordingly, the Cynwit garrison described by Asser might have been composed of royal officials or retainers with judicial and military functions, above the common ceorl and secondary to Ealdorman Odda.
+The Cynwit garrison described by Asser might have been composed of royal officials or retainers with judicial and military functions, above the common ceorl and secondary to Ealdorman Odda.

 If that were true, it suggests Cynwit, possibly at Countisbury Hill comprising 35 hectares, was a significant Wessex stronghold and strategic target for Hubba's army.
 However, the actual site of the battle at Cynwit will probably never be known.

-And besides: literary critic, linguist and scholar Albert S. Cook (1906) was one of the first to state that "Asser is an authority to be used with criticism and caution".
+Literary critic, linguist and scholar Albert S. Cook (1906) was one of the first to state that "Asser is an authority to be used with criticism and caution".
 Yet, "he is an authority nevertheless, and one whose statements are not to be set aside without adequate reason."

 Albert Cook also cautioned that neither the stories of Alfred burning cakes or the Viking Raven war-flag at Cynwit, have any basis in fact (Asser's Life of King Alfred, transl. from the text of Stevenson's edition).
-Such stories might have been borrowed from Norse Sagas about Ragnar.

 Asser's life of King Alfred by Asser, John, d.
 909; Cook, Albert S. (Albert Stanburrough), 1853-1927.
 Boston, New York : Ginn & company.